 Texas Animal Humanities Project

-Photograph of a Texas Horny Toad in a human hand
+Photograph of a Teas Horny Toad in a human hand

 Cecelia Alexander, Phrynosoma cornutum, 22 August 2010, Public Domain, via flickr.